 Be very careful when installing graphite bushings.
 Graphite is extremely brittle and will crack if improperly installed.
 Use a press to install the bushing with one continuous motion until the bushing is fully seated.
 Stopping in mid-stroke will cause the bushing to crack.
 After installation, check the bushing for cracks.

-When installing high temperature siliconized graphite bushings, heat the part that receives the bushing to 500°F and place the bushing in a freezer for at least one hour.
-This will allow easier installation with less chance of breakage.
+When installing high temperature graphite bushings, heat the part that receives the bushing to 700°F for at least one hour.